"How do you train your mind to never give up?"

 I wish I could give you the secret to building a mind of steel.
 A mind that never gives up.
 To be honest, I'm still working on building a strong mind.
 In fact, I think building a strong mind takes a lifetime.
-You don't just wake up one day with an unbeatable mindset and, most importantly to remember, once you build your strong mind, you have to work on it EVERY SINGLE DAY.
-It isn't a one size fits all protocol, what works for one person will not work for another.
-The reason being is that we all have our own experiences in life that have made us who we are today.
+You don't just wake up one day with an unbeatable mindset and, most importantly, to remember, once you build your strong mind, you have to work on it EVERY SINGLE DAY.
+And because it isn't a one size fits all protocol, what works for one person will not work for another.
+The reason being is because we all have our own experiences in life that have made us who we are today.
 These experiences shaped our mental strength, our resilience, and how we handle stressful situations and obstacles in life.

 What does it mean to "never give up"?

 Well, there is so much more to "not giving up" than we think.
 Like I mentioned before, we have to work on our mindset every single day, and there will be times in our life that we do "give up," whatever "giving up" means to us.
 There are so many books, podcasts, and other resources out there on mindset, but I wanted to share three areas I think can immediately help people develop mental resilience.